civboot/fngi/notes/fu.md

 - `0x014-100`: reserved

 The following may not be supported on some/most systems:
-- `0x101 syscall1` a 1-arg linux syscall, may not be supported.
+- `0x101 syscall1` a 1-arg linux syscall
-- `0x102 syscall2` a 2-arg linux syscall, may not be supported.
+- `0x102 syscall2` a 2-arg linux syscall
-- `0x103 syscall3` a 3-arg linux syscall, may not be supported.
+- `0x103 syscall3` a 3-arg linux syscall
-- `0x104 syscall4` a 4-arg linux syscall, may not be supported.
+- `0x104 syscall4` a 4-arg linux syscall
-- `0x105 syscall5` a 5-arg linux syscall, may not be supported.
+- `0x105 syscall5` a 5-arg linux syscall
 - `0x106-08F` reserved
 - `0x190-1FF iodevices` open/operate on file io devices, i.e.
   files/sockets/etc. May not be supported.

 - `0x200-3FF`: for arbitrary peripherals, especially for operating systems and micro-controllers.
-Typically this is devided up by:
+Typically this is divided up by:
   - 0x200-20F: SPI devices
   - 0x210-21F: I2C devices
   - 0x220-22F: UART devices